simplesmiler/vue-clickaway/README.md

 2. Before vue 1.0 views were able to inherit assets from the parent views, which made it possible to define the directive on the root view and have it available across the whole view hierarchy.
-   Scince 1.0 this is not possible.
+   Since 1.0 this is not possible.
 If you still want to define the directive application-wide, you should `Vue.directive('on-clickaway', onClickaway);` in your application entry point.
 But bear in mind that this introduces implicit dependency for your components, making them less reusable.